whennemuth/kuali-cloudformation/kuali_rds/migration/dms/README.md

    sh main.sh migrate profile=default landscape=ci
    ```

-   The default migration task type is "start-replication", but you can override this with one of the other two values:
+   Also, the default migration task type is "start-replication", but you can override this with one of the other two values:

    - resume-processing
    - reload-target